joashgobin/cs/content/c/math/bitwise_operators.md

 ## Bit shifting
 We can use the *<<* and *>>* operators to *bit shift* a number.
-Left shifting a number by 1 digit is the same as multiplying the number by two.
+Left shifting a number by 1 digit is the same as multiplying that number by 2.
 Right shifting the number by 1 digit is the same as an integer division by 2 (dividing by 2 and round the result downwards).

 We can use the right shift and a logical AND to access each bit in a number: